unitystation/unitystation-wiki/tools/craftableLister/readMe.md

 It will output:

+- a "drinks" folder, containing
   - a "drinks.txt" file containing all the drinks that can be crafted
   - a "simpleReagents.txt" file containinng all the simple reagents (juice, simple alcohol from machines)
+  - a subfolder called "images"

 ### How do i get it working?